The booking form is highly encrypted and transmitted securely with an SSL protocol.

 Paro International Airport, Bhutan

-Best time is during the months of March, April, May, September, October and November.
-Weather conditions are unfavourable during December, January and February with heavy snows along the trails and temperature well below zero degree Celsius, July and August are monsoon season.
+The best time is during the months of March to May and September to November.
+Weather conditions are unfavourable during December, January and much of February with heavy snows along the trails and temperature well below zero degree Celsius.
+July and August are monsoon season.

-Moderate to Difficult – Good level of fitness is required for this trekking adventure.
+Moderate – Good level of fitness is required for this trekking adventure.
 The trail crosses altitudes over 4,000 meters above sea level.

 During the months of March, April, May, September, October & November